 DES completed an emergency repair in January 2017, to fix multiple leak locations in the building's southwest corner parapet walls and caps.
 In February 2017, new and chronic water leaks in the mini-dome features materialized that have caused damage to components of the building's heating, ventilation and air conditioning (HVAC) equipment.
 DES hired a consultant to investigate and scope the leak repairs.
 In May 2017 DES utilized an unmanned aircraft to investigate the cause of this issue, and the consultant provided their report and recommendations on June 30, 2017.
 Enterprise Services is examining the report and working to pursue options.

-Insurance Building: Enterprise Services fixed a leak originating in the roof by repairing failed junctions between the roof’s membrane and an aging metal roof systems as well as a roof drain.
+Enterprise Services fixed a leak originating in the roof by repairing failed junctions between the roof's membrane and an aging metal roof system as well as a roof drain.
 The temporary repair cost $10,000.
 Without a full roof replacement, more temporary repairs will be needed.
 Work is dependent on funding.

-John L. O’Brien Building: Enterprise Services has hired a consultant to investigate and design repairs to fix leaks in this building, where members of the Washington State House of Representatives and their staff work.
-Repairs to numerous leak locations, most of which originate on the roof or the building's roof-level mechanical equipment room, will begin in early May.
+Enterprise Services has hired a consultant to investigate and design repairs to fix leaks in this building, where members of the Washington State House of Representatives and their staff work.
+Repairs to numerous leak locations, most of which originate on the roof or the building's roof-level mechanical equipment room, were completed between May and June 2017.

-Temple of Justice Building: Work included in the West Campus Exterior Buildings Project that started in February 2017 is focused on maintenance of the stone exterior on the Washington State Supreme Court building.
+Work included in the West Campus Exterior Buildings Project that started in February 2017 is focused on maintenance of the stone exterior on the Washington State Supreme Court building.
 Cleaning on the Temple of Justice building was completed in April, 2017.
-Masonry repair work will continue through June, 2017.
-Much of the masonry repair work focused on the building's parapet walls, which have been a historic source of water leaks.
+Masonry repair work and cleaning was completed June 2017.
+These long-term masonry repairs primarily focused on the building's parapet walls, which have been a historic source of water leaks.